Puskae/omarchy-cherrypick/README.md

 not here.
 Waybar covers the same ground with three modules, and **each one hides itself when its backing tool is missing**, so none of them is a hard dependency.

+There is also a **launcher button** at the far left, where Omarchy puts the one that opens its menu.
+It is a `custom/menu` module and it opens walker — the same thing `SUPER + SPACE` does, and walker's own `close_when_open` makes a second click dismiss it.
+The glyph is a generic apps grid, not Omarchy's logo: this repo is not affiliated with Omarchy and should not ship its mark.
+Swap it for anything your Nerd Font has.

 **Bluetooth** is built into waybar — it speaks to bluez over D-Bus, so `bluez` and `bluez-utils` (already needed for the adapter) are the whole requirement.
 It shows the connected device count and enumerates paired devices in the tooltip.